gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 output which WFC may be unlikely to satisfy.
 Experiment to find one that produces the desired effect.

-Each unique `SIZE` x `SIZE` square of pixels in the input image is one of your tiles.
+Each unique `SIZE` x `SIZE` square of pixels in the sample image is one of your tiles.
 Depending on your desired results, you might consider two tiles, where one is a rotation or reflection of the other, to be the same.